 What if a person is too sick to cook for themselves?

-If people are unable to cook for themselves, their details will be provided to the relevant local government who will consider options to provide or deliver meals.
+If people are unable to cook for themselves, their details can be provided to their local council who may offer food services or connection into local programs.

 How will the relief packages be distributed?